code34/real_weather_mission.Altis/Readme.txt

 	You can share, modify, distribute this script but don't remove the licence and the name of the original author

 	logs:
+		1.3 fix :
-		1.2 fix :
+			- replace skiptime by setTimeMultiplier for smooth transition (Krizz) 1.2 fix :
 			- fix time bug
 			- add starting weather & date parameter